Yuga: Automatically Detecting Lifetime Annotation Bugs in the Rust Language: Abstract

 \section{Abstract}

 The Rust programming language is becoming increasingly popular among systems programmers due to its efficient performance and robust memory safety guarantees.
-Rust employs an ownership model to ensure this guarantee by allowing each value to be owned by only one identifier at a time.
-Additionally, it introduces the concept of borrowing and lifetimes to enable other variables to borrow the values under certain conditions temporarily.
+Rust employs an ownership model to ensure these guarantees by allowing each value to be owned by only one identifier at a time.
+It uses the concept of borrowing and lifetimes to enable other variables to temporarily borrow values.

 Despite its benefits, security vulnerabilities have been reported in Rust projects, often attributed to the use of "unsafe" Rust code.
 These vulnerabilities, in part, arise from incorrect lifetime annotations on function signatures.
 However, existing tools fail to detect these bugs, primarily because such bugs are rare, challenging to detect through dynamic analysis, and require explicit memory models.